SAFe – Agile Treasure Chest or Ballast?

 "A scaled agile organisation should rely on independent teams.
 SAFe is taking the wrong approach by cementing interdependencies between teams."

-I do not see SAFe's approach of "Nothing beats an Agile Team except a Team of Agile Teams" as a universal truth.
-But in many cases the "Team of Agile Teams" will be the means of choice, or at least a necessary evil.
-It seems important to me not to misunderstand SAFe as a perfect target.
-The feasible reduction of dependencies should be continuously and vigorously promoted, and the framework itself should be regularly reviewed and adapted with regard to its suitability for the respective organisation.
+The SAFe approach of "Nothing beats an Agile Team except a Team of Agile Teams" is definitely not a universal truth.
+But in many cases the 'Team of Agile Teams' will be the means of choice – or at least a necessary evil.
+It is important not to misunderstand SAFe as the perfect target picture.
+The feasible reduction of dependencies should be continuously and vigorously promoted, and the framework itself should be regularly reviewed with regard to its suitability for the respective organisation – and adapted as necessary.

 What challenges do you face when it comes to scaling Agility?
-And: How do you view the suitability of SAFe for your organisation?
+And: how do you view the suitability of SAFe for your organisation?

 Would you like to find out more about SAFe?
 Attend the courses at the Zühlke Academy.